Kuelap, Peru

 The Site

-Inside the walls, the round stone structures (many with diamond-pattern friezes on their exteriors) were domestic and ceremonial buildings.
-The Tintero, a large inverted cone cut into bedrock at the site’s highest point, may have served as a ceremonial space or water storage.
+The defensive design is immediately visible: three funnel-shaped entrances narrow from several metres wide at the outer end to about 60 centimetres at the interior, forcing single-file entry.
+The round stone structures inside, many with diamond-pattern friezes on their exteriors, were domestic and ceremonial buildings.
+The Tintero – a large inverted cone cut into bedrock at the site’s highest point – may have served as a ceremonial space or water storage.
 The Templo Mayor is a reconstructed circular building with a narrow interior thought to have been used for rituals.
-The cloud forest setting means the site is frequently shrouded in mist, which adds atmosphere but limits views on overcast days.

 Getting There

-The cable car from Nuevo Tingo at the valley floor to the site entrance was a significant infrastructure investment and cut access time from a 3-hour hike to a 20-minute ride.
-It operates daily during daylight hours.
-The main town for basing is Chachapoyas, the regional capital, about 60km north.
-Most visitors stay there rather than in the smaller villages closer to the site.
+The cable car from Nuevo Tingo at the valley floor to the site entrance cut access from a 3-hour hike to a 20-minute ride and operates daily during daylight hours.
+The main base is Chachapoyas, the regional capital, about 60km north.
+From Chachapoyas, shared combis (minibuses) run to Nuevo Tingo; direct tour vehicles also run on a day-trip basis.

 The Chachapoyas Region